So you want to write for Contexts?

 Once you get to the revise and resubmit stage, we will then filter and condense the reviewers’ comments, and add our own, and ask you to rewrite.
 So unlike with many journals, you will not have to respond to reviewers’ requests that are contradictory, or that we feel are unnecessary.
 Sometimes the article gets successfully rewritten in the first go.
 Sometimes we ask for another round – but we don’t send your paper back to reviewers.
 We try to be polite and respectful of your expertise.
 Still, you may get annoyed after a few rounds and start thinking, “Hey, wtf?”
 But we want the same thing you do, for your paper to be badass.
 So be prepared to go through multiple rounds of edits.

-At some point Syed or Philip will say this is looking pretty damn-tastic.
-Now it’s time for Letta Page to come in.
-Letta is our senior managing editor, an actual professional editor.
+For these first stages, our corresponding editor, Paige, will be there to help!
+She will be there to provide updates, go over questions, and act as a liaison for you and the editors.
+At some point, though, Rashawn or Fabio will say this is looking pretty damn-tastic.
+Now it’s time for Laura to come in.
+Laura is our production editor, an actual professional editor.
 She will polish your article to a sweet looking spit shine.
 Your prose will be beautiful – clear, concise, and elegant.
 Your argument will shine through.
 Your friends and family will actually read it and be proud.

 That’s a lot of editing!
 Yes.
 But know this – some of our strongest papers are the ones that went through the heaviest editing.
 (The same goes for the non-peer-reviewed sections, too.)
 So don’t fear it.
 Embrace it.
 You may never get another opportunity to work this closely with editors again.
 You should especially relish working with Letta.
 People in our business don’t often get to work with a pro.